 - The Dean of Students (or designee) and an OSA staff member will hear complaints related to excessive intoxication, disruptive behavior with or without violence, and repeated violations of University policies. - The Dean of Students (or designee) will hear all complaints in which the student may face suspension or dismissal.
 These alleged violations may include, but are not limited to, fighting, serious vandalism, sale of drugs, stealing, or other complaints.
-At the Dean's (or designee's) discretion, he/she may invite a member of the OSA staff and the Faculty Member in Residence to participate in the conduct hearing process.
+At the Dean's (or designee's) discretion, he/she may invite a member of the OSA staff and a Faculty Member to participate in the conduct hearing process.